rubensauchelli/platform-template/documentation/README.md

-# SCR Extraction Tool Documentation
+# Omniflo Platform Documentation

-Welcome to the SCR Extraction Tool documentation.
-This comprehensive guide provides everything you need to install, configure, use, and maintain the SCR Extraction Tool.
+Welcome to the Omniflo Platform documentation.
+This comprehensive guide provides everything you need to install, configure, use, and maintain the Omniflo Platform.

 ## Documentation Overview

 ### For Users

-- [**User Guide**](user-guide.md): Detailed instructions on how to use the application, including uploading SCRs, managing templates, and extracting structured data.
+- [**User Guide**](user-guide.md): Detailed instructions on how to use the platform, including workflows, features, and best practices.

 ### For Administrators & DevOps

-- [**Installation Guide**](installation-guide.md): Step-by-step instructions for installing and deploying the application in various environments.
+- [**Installation Guide**](installation-guide.md): Step-by-step instructions for installing and deploying the platform in various environments.
 - [**Security Documentation**](security-guide.md): Comprehensive information about security features, authentication, data protection, and compliance requirements.

 ### For Developers

-- [**Technical Guide**](technical-guide.md): In-depth technical information about the architecture, integration with OpenAI, and implementation details.
+- [**Technical Guide**](technical-guide.md): In-depth technical information about the architecture, integrations, and implementation details.
 - [**Database Documentation**](database-guide.md): Detailed schema information, relationships, database operations, and maintenance guides.
 - [**Frontend Documentation**](frontend-guide.md): Information about the frontend architecture, components, state management, and accessibility implementation.
 - [**API Reference**](api-reference.md): Complete API documentation with endpoints, request/response formats, error handling, and usage examples.

 ## Project Structure

-The SCR Extraction Tool is built with a modern tech stack:
+The Omniflo Platform is built with a modern tech stack:

 ```
-scr-extraction-tool/
+omniflo-platform/
 ├── src/                    # Application source code
 │   ├── app/                # Next.js app router structure
 │   │   ├── (app)/         # Authenticated routes